bbyars/grunt-mountebank/README.md

 # grunt-mountebank

-> mountebank lifecycle management within grunt
+[mountebank](http://www.mbtest.org) lifecycle management for grunt

 ## Getting Started

 This plugin requires Grunt `~0.4.5`

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command:

 ```shell
 npm install grunt-mountebank --save-dev